 Texas divides property into one of two categories: communal and separate.
 Communal property is anything bought or owned jointly during the marriage, and separate property is anything owned or purchased before the marriage.

-Texas also favors custody agreements that allow both spouses to spend equal time with their children.
-However, in some cases, an equal custody agreement will be impossible due to extenuating circumstances.
-For example, if a spouse was convicted of domestic or child abuse, the judge is unlikely to grant them custody.
+Texas also favors child custody agreements that allow both spouses to spend equal time with their children.
+However, in some divorce cases, an equal child custody agreement will be impossible due to extenuating circumstances.
+For example, if a spouse was convicted of domestic or child abuse, the judge is unlikely to grant them child custody.

 Divorce is hard no matter what state you live in, and every case is unique.
 The Law Office of Brett H. Pritchard has decades of experience helping clients file for divorce.
 Our divorce lawyers in Round Rock, TX know that you need personalized legal counsel, which is why we provide hands-on case evaluations and consultations.